Examples of Good Map Design#

 Incorporating a multitude of symbols (and data) for a informative map is a common desire.
 However, too many symbols can overload the map and reduce the readability of the map.
 Using too many symbols (especially geometric ones) can make it difficult to read and understand the map.

-__The eye can easily distinguish 4 to 5 different symbols.
-Beyond that, it is difficult to distinguish the elements.
-This is a less serious error because it does not convey false information on the map.
+__The eye can easily distinguish between four to five different symbols.
+Beyond that, it is difficult to tell elements apart.
+However, This is a less serious error because it does not convey false information on the map.

 It is a mistake because: